jamesrknox/samples/README.md

 # TIBCO StreamBase&reg; 10.4.0 Samples

-This github repository contains a number of TIBCO StreamBase&reg; 10.4.0 samples that can cloned to your local workspace.
+This github repository contains a number of TIBCO StreamBase&reg; 10.4.0 samples that can be cloned to your local workspace.

 Overview: